Last Updated on May 29, 2023 by Dave Farquhar

 Don’t overlook the most obvious solution.
 If your battery is flat, or overheated, that could be the problem.
 Here’s some advice on Ryobi batteries.
 If the battery is freshly charged and tests good in the charger, it’s not the battery.

-But if the mower was working and stopped suddenly, this is the most common reason.
+But if the mower was working and stopped suddenly, and none of the other fixes outlined below works, the battery is overheated.
 Let the battery cool down and then charge it.

 Check the handle